wp-plugins/medialink/readme.txt

 Customization 1

-MediaLink is also handles video and music.
-If you are dealing with music and video, please add the following attributes to the short code.
+MediaLink is also handles video and music and document.
+If you are dealing with music and video and document, please add the following attributes to the short code.

 Video set='movie'

 Music set='music'

+Document set='document'

 * (WordPress > Settings > General Timezone) Please specify your area other than UTC.
 For accurate time display of RSS feed.